NREL/EnergyPlus/design/FY2016/NFP-Pressurestat.md

 3A: It is also true to adjust OA for zone pressure control.
 If we allow to adjust both OA and exhaust flow rates, there is no unique solution.
 Therefore, exhaust flow rate is proposed.
 If pressure control can not be reached in leaky buildings, users can increase OA.
 I will add it in a warning message.

+A new addition on 1/8/16

+A central relief control is added.
+It addresses one of Tianzhen's concerns.

 ## Overview ##

-The pressure control could be achieved by changing exhaust fan flow rate, when an AirLoop has two required components: an outdoor air mixer and an exhaust fan in a controlled zone.
+The pressure control could be achieved by changing either exhaust fan flow rate in a controlled zone or relief node flow rate in an OA mixer, when an AirLoop has two required components: an outdoor air mixer and an exhaust fan in a controlled zone.
 Figure 1 shows schematic of an AirLoop with required components.
 The proposed pressure control will be accomplished in the AirLoop.

 The outdoor flow rate is specified by the Controller:OutdoorAir object in the AirLoop.
-The proposed change is to vary exhaust fan flow rate between zero and maximum flow rates to achieve pressure control.
+The first approach is to vary exhaust fan flow rate between zero and maximum flow rates to achieve pressure control in the controlled zone.
 The maximum flow rate of an exhaust fan is specified in the Fan:ZoneExhaust object.
+The relief node flow rate is zero.
+The second approach is to vary relief node flow rate in an OA mixer between zero flow rate and the OA flow rate specified by the Controller:OutdoorAir object.
+The exhaust fan flow rate will be fixed.

 ![](PressurestatFigure1.png)